 The award-winning Dialogue of Civilizations program takes Northeastern students of all majors around the world to experience different cultures first hand through meetings and discussions.
 The faculty-led Dialogue of Civilizations is an intensive series of two-to five-week summer for-credit programs in more than 20 different countries.
 Participants meet with government leaders, local groups, and students for one-on-one discovery.
 Participants may:

 Traditional Study Abroad programs are available to students who wish to study in another country and transfer credit back to Northeastern.
-Students may choose to spend an entire year abroad through the Experiential Year Abroad program, an international experience option that provides students the opportunity to extend a traditional study abroad or Dialogue of Civilizations trip with a six-month international co-op.
+Students may choose to spend an entire year abroad through the Experiential Year Abroad program, an international experience option that provides students the opportunity to extend a traditional study abroad or Dialogue of Civilizations trip with a six-month global co-op.

-Students can live, work, and conduct research in 90+ countries on an international co-op.
+Students can live, work, and conduct research in 90+ countries on a global co-op.
 International cooperative education is a great way for students to develop the knowledge, awareness, perspective, and confidence to feel comfortable anywhere in the world.
 The experience gained through an international co-op assignment is significantly broader and deeper than the experience offered in traditional foreign study programs.
 Employers include multinational corporations, international agencies, and non-governmental organizations (NGOs).
 Opportunities exist in a broad range of industries including business, health care, engineering, education, computer technology, biomedical, and communications.